LabeoTech/Umit/ht_buildpipeline.md

 > Note: All temporary files (```tmpFile_xxxx.dat```) contained in the save directory will be deleted by closing the app.
 Be sure to save the displayed imaging data before closing.

+##### Running an analysis pipeline from umIT's main interface
+___

+To execute an analysis pipeline from the main GUI of **umIT**:

+1. In the *pipeline control panel* tab, select the objects to be processed in the folder tree.
+2. Save selection by clicking on *Select* button.
+3. Click on *Configure New Pipeline* to open the pipeline builder interface.
+2. In the pipeline builder interface, select the analysis functions to run on the file.
+3. Click on *Create Pipeline*.
+4. In the *pipeline control panel* tab, a summary of the pipeline will be displayed on the *Pipeline status* panel.
+5. Click on *Run Pipeline* to execute the pipeline over the selected objects.
+6. Once finished, a table containing a summary of the pipeline will be displayed in the *Pipeline Summary* panel.